Updated: Aug 12

 CHARGE FOR BREAKING RULE

 Adding a charge to the rule is just as important as having a clear rule.
 If a guest sees the punishment for a rule they will be way less likely to break the rule.
 Also, it will be easy for Airbnb to give you compensation via the host guarantee.
 For the example rule of "No parties", even if you could prove there was a party Airbnb will not likely compensate unless there is damage.
-However, if your rule is "No guests above 2 person limit; $100 charge per person above this limit" it will be very easy for Airbnb to compensate you for this.
-So if there is a party and you see there was 6 people and there was 4 people over the limit you send a request for the guest for $400 plus any damages that occurred.
-You would most likely be compensated by the host guarantee.
+However, if your rule is "No guests above 2 person limit; $25 charge per person above this limit" it will be easier for Airbnb to compensate you for this.

 It goes without saying that you should always have ways to prove the amount of guests to Airbnb.
 You should have a video camera at the entrance of your Airbnb -- it will pay dividends in the future!